oroinc/documentation/admin_guide/security/admin_capabilities.rst

 System Configuration
 --------------------

-A user can access the :ref:`system configuration page <admin-configuration>` to localize the system, change the display and tracking settings, and otherwise change the system configuration.
+A user can access the system configuration page (in the main menu, navigate to **System>Configuration**) to localize the system, change the display and tracking settings, and otherwise change the system configuration.

 .. _admin-capabilities-tags: